-In addition to the academic scholarships, GLS students may apply to be considered for partial scholarships to the following grazing-related events: Nebraska Grazing Conference, Nebraska Range Short Course (offered even-numbered years only) and Nebraska Ranch Practicum.
+In addition to the Academic Scholarships, eligible students may apply for Professional Development Scholarships to be considered for partial funding to attend the following: Nebraska Grazing Conference, Nebraska Range Short Course (offered even-numbered years only) and Nebraska Ranch Practicum.